lnsvn/10-svg-logo-maker/README.md

   ## Tests

-  To run the tests implemented into the projects, use the command:
+  To run the tests implemented into the project, use the command:

     npm run test